sheqi/qishe.github.io/index.md

 [2020-05-22] Our paper “Synthetic-Neuroscore: Using a neuro-AI interface for evaluating generative adversarial networks” has been accepted by **Neurocomputing**.

-[2020-01-22] 2 papers have been accepted by **ICRA 2020**: "OpenLORIS-Object: A Robotic Vision Dataset and Benchmark for Lifelong Deep Learning", and "Are we ready for service robots?
+[2020-01-22] We have **2** papers accepted by **ICRA 2020**: "OpenLORIS-Object: A Robotic Vision Dataset and Benchmark for Lifelong Deep Learning", and "Are we ready for service robots?
 The OpenLORIS-scene datasets for lifelong SLAM".

 [ACM Computing Surveys]: https://www.letpub.com.cn/index.php?page=journalapp&view=detail&journalid=19
 [CLVISION]: https://sites.google.com/view/clvision2020/overview?authuser=0